"Now that you are done with your schooling, darling, what would you like to do?"

 "Why, they have left me alone.
 I can't believe they are all that woman-crazy."

-"It's because your uncle threatened to string 'em up, that is, after he sent them down the road if they so much as looked at you.
+"It's because your uncle threatened to string 'em up, if they so much as looked at you.
 But the word's out, and there should be an extra good attendance today to get a glimpse of the new girl at the ranch."

 Aunt Bea swatted Jake her Bible.
 "Jacob Winthrep, I can't believe you.
 I do believe your tongue has become unhinged."